seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 While I was at first put off by the difficulty of removing the shroud, the CV1 is actually quite repairable.
 The real difficulty lies in finding replacement parts, since it's discontinued.

 I had surprisingly good luck buying headsets and parts off of eBay.
-There were a number of broken headsets that just had a single display that was out for a pretty low price.
+There were a number of broken headsets that just had a single display that wasn't working that you could get for a pretty low price.
 There were also a handful of sellers with individual parts -- boards, mostly -- that were more hit-and-miss.
 I once blindly bought a main board that turned out to have a broken HDMI connector and/or chip, but within minutes of finding that out I had ripped off the entire IPD sensor (not just the plastic handle -- all of it) so I didn't bother to try to return it.
 Oops.
 Still, three out of four sales were exactly as broken as advertised.

 As for my own headset, the issue turned out to be a faulty main board.
 Twisting or bending the board slightly causes it to lose power, so I guess that when I swing my head around too fast the acceleration of the board against the headset body causes it to bend ever so slightly and drop out.
-Very, very annoying.
+Very, very annoying, and really destroys the immersion even in a relatively low-immersion game like Beat Saber.

 ## Footnotes

 [^1]: Also, I don't like guides in video form because they're a pain in the ass to navigate.
 That's why this one is pictures!
 [^2]: In earlier teardowns I tried to remove this screw before the IPD slider, which you can do, but I found it was easier to keep track of what I was doing if I didn't split the outer housing screws across two chunks of work.
 [^3]: Trust me, I did it twice.
-[^4]: I found this out by accident.
-I was testing a mostly-disassembled headset by plugging just the displays into the board without any housing or anything else, and had a hell of a time getting the controllers to sync.
+[^4]: As far as I can tell, the Touch controllers use Bluetooth to talk to the headset, and the headset forwards control inputs over USB to the computer.
+I found this out by accident: I was testing a mostly-disassembled headset by plugging just the displays into the board without any housing or anything else, and had a hell of a time getting the controllers to sync.
 As soon as I plugged the antenna back in, all my problems were solved.
 Some futher investigation revealed a Bluetooth chip on the main board, and my computer doesn't have Bluetooth, so there you have it.
 [^5]: These ribbon cables are covered in little obstructive components and are surprisingly tough.
 I once put one in improperly and it would cause the display to catch and then suddenly snap into position when adjusting the IPD.